junghoon-1999/Formula1-Strategy/README.md

 # Description

 This project uses the Transformer model from the paper 'Attention is all you need', to predict the location of all drivers in a race in Formula one.
+The data was collected from the FastF1 API.

 ## Model Description